Adversarial Policies: Attacking Deep Reinforcement Learning: Framework

 We model the victim as playing against an opponent in a two-player Markov game~\parencite{shapley:1953}.
 Our threat model assumes the attacker can control the opponent, in which case we call the opponent an adversary.
 We denote the adversary and victim by subscript $\adversary{}$ and $\victim{}$ respectively.
 The game $\markovprocess{} = (\statespace, (\actionspace{\adversary}, \actionspace{\victim}), \transition, (\reward{\adversary}, \reward{\victim}))$ consists of state set $\statespace{}$, action sets $\actionspace{\adversary}$ and $\actionspace{\victim}$, and a joint state transition function $\transition{} : \statespace{}\times \actionspaces{} \to \probabilityspace{\statespace{}}$ where $\probabilityspace{\statespace{}}$ is a probability distribution on $\statespace{}$.
 The reward function $\reward{i} : \statespace{} \times \actionspaces{} \times \statespace \to \real$ for player $i \in \{\adversary, \victim\}$ depends on the current state, next state and both player's actions.
 Each player wishes to maximize their (discounted) sum of rewards.

 The adversary is allowed unlimited black-box access to actions sampled from $\pi_v$, but is not given any white-box information such as weights or activations.
 We further assume the victim agent follows a fixed stochastic policy $\pi_v$, corresponding to the common case of a pre-trained model deployed with static weights.
-Safety-critical systems are particularly likely to use a fixed or infrequently updated model due to the considerable expense of real-world testing.
+Note that in safety critical systems, where attacks like these would be most concerning, it is standard practice to validate a model and then freeze it, so as to ensure that the deployed model does not develop any new issues due to retraining.
+Therefore, a fixed victim is a realistic reflection of what we might see with RL-trained policies in real-world settings, such as with autonomous vehicles.

 Since the victim policy $\policy_{\victim}$ is held fixed, the two-player Markov game $\markovprocess{}$ reduces to a single-player MDP $\markovprocess{\adversary} = (\statespace, \actionspace{\adversary}, \transition_{\adversary}, \reward{\adversary}')$ that the attacker must solve.
 The state and action space of the adversary are the same as in $\markovprocess{}$, while the transition and reward function have the victim policy $\policy_{\victim}$ embedded: